Utah Small Business Credit Initiative

 • Business and personal credit scores

-• USBCI certifications (listed below)
+• USBCI certifications (accessed through the bank)

 USBCI-enrolled lenders will work with borrowers individually to evaluate their eligibility and underwrite loans in partnership with the USBCI program.